This guide presents a comprehensive comparison table for the Crowdmark and Gradescope assessment grading platforms.

 |

-| Adding Assessment Grades to Quercus Gradebook | Sync assessment grades with Quercus from the Assessment Results interface in Crowdmark | Steps to add grades from Gradescope to Quercus Gradebook:
+| Adding Assessment Grades to Quercus Gradebook | Sync assessment grades with Quercus from the Assessment Results interface in Crowdmark | Refer to the following vendor guide for information on creating, linking, and grading your Quercus assignment in Gradescope: Using Gradescope LTI 1.3 with Canvas as an instructor. |

 | Submission file type and size limit | PDF, JPG, and PNG file formats.
 The size limit is 12mb per JPG or PNG file and 25mb per PDF file. |